 Confirmation of your job offer

 You need to send Social Security Scotland a copy of your job offer confirmation.
 A job offer confirmation is written proof from your employer offering you the job.
-This information must match what you provided on the application form.

 - email address